Warranty: 10 years

 Depending on your sensitivity to heat, this bed sleeps anywhere from temperature neutral to warm.
 Considering it’s an all-foam mattress that’s on the softer side, we aren’t surprised that this bed doesn’t score well on temperature regulation.
 Foam tends to trap heat better than pocketed coils, for example, and the Bowery doesn’t have any special features that enhance its breathability or help it sleep cool.
 If you sleep hot, check out the hybrid version of the Brooklyn Bowery, which will have better airflow through the pocketed coil layer.

 If you’re a light sleeper or have a partner who moves around a lot during their sleep, you’ll be pleased to know that the Bowery does a fantastic job at deadening motion.
 Even though it doesn’t use memory foam in the comfort layers, it stops motion from transferring across the bed and waking a sleeping partner.
-If this is really important to you, you’ll probably enjoy the Bowery.
+If this is really important to you, you’ll probably enjoy the Bowery as a good mattress for couples.

 Since the Brooklyn Bedding Bowery mattress is made from foam, it lacks the support that steel coils tend to provide in hybrid or innerspring beds.
 What does this mean for edge support?
 When you sit on the edge of the bed (for instance, to tie your shoes) you may feel the foam sinking down underneath the weight of your body.
 When you lie along the edge of the mattress, however, you should feel supported and secure.
 Bottom line?
 The Bowery’s edge support is just OK, which is very much in line with other all-foam bed-in-a-box mattresses.

-Made in Phoenix, Arizona, the Bowery is a high quality, low-cost all-foam mattress that combines comfort layers and a high-density polyfoam core in a simple construction.
+Made in Phoenix, Arizona, the Bowery is a high quality, affordable mattress by one of the best online mattress brands.
+It combines comfort layers and a high-density polyfoam core in a simple construction.
 It has a medium firmness setting and measures 10” tall.

 Layer #1: Cover: The Bowery has a quilted cotton cover that has a soft feel and hugs the mattress tightly.
 It’s not removable, but it can be spot-cleaned.
 (And as always, we recommend a mattress protector to keep your bed safe from spills.)